-Compiled by Geoffrey Kitchener and the Kent Botanical Recording Group Issue date: March 2019
+Compiled by Geoffrey Kitchener and the Kent Botanical Recording Group Issue date: February 2021

 Kent rare plant register

 This section of the register covers:

 In Part Pa - Polyga

-Parapholis incurva

-Parentucellia viscosa

-Pedicularis sylvatica
+Parapholis incurva Parentucellia viscosa Pedicularis sylvatica

-Persicaria minor

-Peucedanum officinale

-Phelipanche purpurea
+Persicaria mitis Persicaria minor Peucedanum officinale Phelipanche purpurea

 Phleum arenarium

-Pilosella peleteriana

-Plantago media

-Platanthera bifolia
+Pilosella peleteriana Plantago media Platanthera bifolia

 Platanthera chlorantha

-Poa bulbosa

-Poa infirma
+Poa bulbosa Poa infirma

-Polycarpon tetraphyllum

-Polygala amarella

-Polygala serpyllifolia

-In Part Polygo - Py
+Polycarpon tetraphyllum Polygala amarella Polygala serpyllifolia In Part Polygo - Py

 Polygonum oxyspermum subsp. raii

 Polygonum rurivagum

 Polypodium cambricum

 Polypogon monspeliensis

 Potamogeton acutifolius

 Potamogeton coloratus

 Potamogeton friesii

 Potamogeton obtusifolius

 Potamogeton pusillus

 Potentilla anglica

 Potentilla argentea

 Potentilla erecta

-Prunus cerasus

-Puccinellia fasciculata

-Puccinellia rupestris

-Pyrola rotundifolia

-Pyrus pyraster
+Prunus cerasus Puccinellia fasciculata Puccinellia rupestris Pyrola rotundifolia Pyrus pyraster

 It is issued in draft, pending further development.
 Records, photographs and information regarding the occurrences of these plants in Kent will be welcome.

 The register accounts give priority to data from 2010 onwards, but some historic data are also included (however, generally not specific sites with no post-1970 records) so as to indicate trends and where the plant may yet be discovered or rediscovered.
-Distribution maps for records from 2010 onwards show vice counties 15 and 16 in white (the boundary between is a black line) and local authority boundaries by red lines.
-See the Kent webpage of the BSBI website at http://www.bsbi.org.uk/kent.html for the full Kent rare plant register list, the introduction to the register and a list of 'probably extinct' Kent plants.
+Distribution maps for records from 2010 onwards show vice counties 15 and 16 with the mutual boundary given by a black line.
+See the Kent webpage of the BSBI website at https://bsbi.org/kent for the full Kent rare plant register list, the introduction to the register and a list of 'probably extinct' Kent plants.

 Abbreviations used in the text: